singlestore-labs/elegance-sdk/packages/singlestore-elegance-sdk/README.md

 #### eleganceServerClient

-Server client that includes a database connection, controllers and OpenAI client.
+Server client that includes a database connection, controllers and AI client.
 It's used on the server to handle requests from the client and execute logic.

 #### eleganceServerClient.connection